antoinevdp/project_cloud/README.md

 Replace `<your-stack-name>` with the name you want to give to your CloudFormation stack.

 After deployment, the API Gateway endpoint URL will be displayed in the outputs.

+### Improvements

+redis to improve performance
+choose specific date for the api, not only the last processed data EC2 always on, find a way to schedule it